-If you decide to take part, you will be asked to complete an interview at a date and time that suits you.
+If you consent to take part in the interview, you will be asked to complete a short survey which asks questions about you and your child (e.g. your age, gender and ethnicity, whether your child is eligible to receive Free School Meals and questions on family food insecurity).
+You then will be asked to complete an interview at a date and time that suits you.
 The interview will take between 60-90 minutes and you can choose whether you would like to take part in-person, over the phone or online (through Microsoft Teams).
-The interview will include questions about your views on school food, Free School Meals and the wider school environment.
+The interview will include questions about your views on school meals in general as well as Free School Meals.
+We will also ask about food at home, your child's usual food choices and usual home food practices because understanding your child's whole food situation is important for us to understand their food choices.
 By answering these questions for us you can play a very important role in helping us to work out how, in future, school meals and Free School Meals can be of most benefit, to those who might need it most.
+We know that some of these questions are private, sensitive, and answering them could be difficult or uncomfortable.
 You can choose not to answer any questions that you do not want to answer.